 Omari Soulfinger (b.
-1986 in Brooklyn, NY) is a performing artist and facilitator dedicated to creative advocacy.
-Since 2001, Omari has worked with under-served communities in various capacities.
-Omari is Director of Advocacy with Theatre of the Oppressed NYC.
-Additionally he facilitates for Brooklyn Movement Center, Ramapo For Children, Mankind Project, and All Kings.
-Adjacent to his social change work, Omari has performed stand-up comedy, improv, storytelling, puppetry, clowning, and burlesque.
+1986 in Brooklyn, NY) is a performing artist and facilitator dedicated to creative advocacy and collective healing.
+Since 2001, Omari has worked with and for oppressed communities in various capacities.
+Omari has a Masters in Social Work and currently serves as Director of Advocacy with Theatre of the Oppressed NYC.
+Additionally, he facilitates and designs various workshops for Brooklyn Movement Center, Clown Gym, Ramapo For Children, Mankind Project, and All Kings.
+Omari utilizes various disciplines of comedic theater, to inspire engagement and action.

-I offer an invitation co-create an experience.
-My social work background is vital in creating the space and capacity for this.
-The practice in relationship building, group work and supporting motivation is the how I create a container for "the work".
-Overall, I’m asking myself and you, to find the determination to get involved and re-imagine our presumptions about what is possible.”
+I offer an invitation to co-create an experience.
+My social work background is vital in creating the trust and capacity for this.
+The practice of relationship building is how a container for "risk" and "play" is created.
+In that container, we seek to re-imagine presumptions about what is just and possible.”